-We propose that you focus on the following responses, in order of importance:
+If your security priorities in this context are not already clear to you, we propose that you focus on the following responses, in order of importance:e

 - Establish emergency response procedures and systems. - Establish a security support hotline and prepare to expand the team providing support. - Review backup and Disaster Recovery (DR). - Equip your users with the information they need to make good security decisions. - Provide secure remote access. - Establish visibility over remote endpoints.